Cary Elwes: Career

-Film
+1984–1999

-Elwes made his acting debut in 1984 with Marek Kanievska's film Another Country, which was loosely based on the English boarding school exploits of British spies Burgess, Philby and MacLean.
+Elwes made his acting debut in 1984 in Marek Kanievska's film Another Country, which was loosely based on the English boarding school exploits of British spies Burgess, Philby and MacLean.
 He played James Harcourt, a gay student.
-He went on to play Guilford Dudley in the British historical drama film Lady Jane, opposite Helena Bonham Carter.
-He was then cast as stable-boy-turned-swashbuckler Westley in Rob Reiner's fantasy-comedy The Princess Bride (1987), which was based on the novel of the same name by William Goldman.
+He then played Guilford Dudley in the British historical drama film Lady Jane, opposite Helena Bonham Carter.
+He was cast as stable-boy-turned-swashbuckler Westley in Rob Reiner's fantasy-comedy The Princess Bride (1987), which was based on the novel of the same name by William Goldman.
 It was a modest box office success, but received critical acclaim.
 As a result of years of reviews, it earned a score of 97% on the review aggregation website Rotten Tomatoes.
 Since being released on home video and television, the film has become a cult classic.

-Elwes continued to work steadily, varying between dramatic roles, such as in the Oscar-winning Glory (1989), and comedic roles, as in Hot Shots!
+Elwes continued to work steadily, varying between dramatic roles, such as in the Oscar-winning Glory (1989) and comedic roles, as in Hot Shots!
 (1991).
 He played a rival driver to Tom Cruise in Days of Thunder (1990).
 In 1993, he starred as Robin Hood in Mel Brooks's comedy Robin Hood: Men in Tights.
 Elwes then appeared in supporting roles in such films as Francis Ford Coppola's adaptation of Bram Stoker's Dracula (1992), The Crush (1993), The Jungle Book (1994), Twister (1996), Liar Liar (1997), and Kiss the Girls.
 In 1999, he portrayed famed theatre and film producer John Houseman for Tim Robbins in his ensemble film based on Orson Welles's musical, Cradle Will Rock.
 Following that, he travelled to Luxembourg to work with John Malkovich and Willem Dafoe in Shadow of the Vampire.
-In 2001, he co-starred in Peter Bogdanovich's ensemble film The Cat's Meow portraying movie mogul Thomas Ince, who died mysteriously while vacationing with William Randolph Hearst on his yacht.

-In 2004, Elwes starred in the horror–thriller Saw which, at a budget of a little over $1 million, grossed over $100 million worldwide.
-The same year he appeared in Ella Enchanted, this time as the villain, not the hero.
-He made an uncredited appearance as Sam Green, the man who introduced Andy Warhol to Edie Sedgwick, in the 2006 film Factory Girl.
-In 2007, he appeared in Garry Marshall's Georgia Rule opposite Jane Fonda.

-In 2010, he returned to the Saw franchise in Saw 3D (2010), the seventh film in the series, as Dr. Lawrence Gordon.
-In 2011, he was selected by Ivan Reitman to star alongside Natalie Portman in No Strings Attached.
-That same year, Elwes and Garry Marshall teamed up again in the ensemble romantic comedy New Year's Eve opposite Robert de Niro and Halle Berry.